-What is Tested in a Comprehensive Eye Exam?
+What is Tested During an Eye Exam?

 Eye exams are so much more than simply telling a person he or she has 20/20 or 20/100 vision.
 We take these exams very seriously and continually upgrade to the latest technology to not only allow us to check your refraction quality, but more importantly, to look for the early signs of any type of eye disease.

 Here is a list of what we test: